-Every student is assigned an advisor at the time of matriculation into a program.
+Every student is assigned an advisor at the time of admission into a program.
 Students should take the lead in sharing any questions or concerns with their advisor.
 Issues concerning course selection, withdrawing from a course or withdrawing from the program should be discussed with their advisor.
 Advisors can be contacted in person, by phone or by email.

 Faculty and students must be free to form their own conclusions and to make their own decisions in light of the available information.
 The common good of both depends upon the free search for truth and the free exposition of the findings of that search.